-The Immigration and Nationality Act (I.N.A.) allows people born in other countries to gain U.S. citizenship through military service -- in some cases without going through the usual preliminary step of getting a U.S. green card (lawful permanent resident).
-The exact legal requirements depend on whether you served during peace or war time.
+The Immigration and Nationality Act (I.N.A.) allows people born in other countries to gain U.S. citizenship through U.S. military service—in some cases without going through the usual preliminary step of getting a U.S. green card (lawful permanent resident).
+This is a highly unusual possibility; almost no one else can apply for citizenship without having held a green card for several years.
+The exact legal requirements depend on whether you served in the military during peace or war time.

 Some other conditions apply.
-Their service must have been considered honorable.
-They must, like everyone applying for citizenship, be at least 18 years or older, of good moral character, be able to show knowledge about American history and government and the English language (written, spoken, and read), and demonstrate an attachment to the U.S. Constitution.
+The applicants' service must have been considered honorable.
+They must, like everyone applying for citizenship, be at least 18 years or older, of good moral character, able to show knowledge about American history and government and the English language (written, spoken, and read), and demonstrate an attachment to the U.S. Constitution.

 What if you have already been discharged from the military?
-The discharge must have been honorable, and you face a deadline: If more than six months pass after your discharge and before you file your application for naturalization, you will be back to having to complete five year as a green card holder, just like other civilian applicants.
+The discharge must have been honorable, and you face a deadline: If more than six months pass after your discharge and before you file your application for naturalization, you will be back to having to complete five years as a green card holder before applying, just like other civilian applicants.
 But keep reading: The next section of this article describes extra benefits to those who served during wartime.

-If you enlist in the U.S. armed forces during wartime, you can apply for U.S. citizenship after as early as your first day of service.
-(See I.N.A.
-Section 329, 8 U.S.C.
-Section 1440.)
-Various periods of wartime count, including the time that began September 11, 2001 and will end whenever the U.S. President announces a cease to the hostilities.
+If you enlist in the U.S. armed forces during wartime, you can apply for U.S. citizenship after as little as one day of service.
+(See I.N.A. § 329, 8 U.S.C. § 1440.)
+Various periods of wartime count, most recently including the time that began September 11, 2001 and will end whenever the U.S. President announces a cease to the hostilities.

 You can apply for citizenship under this section while you are overseas.